-FRANCIS ANTHONY MARZORINI, in pursuance of the powers contained in the Factories and Shops Acts and in consequence of the provisions contained in a determination made on the 18th November, 1937, by the Furniture Board, and published in the Government Gazette on the 16th December, 1937, hereby issue an adjusted determination showing the adjusted wages rates to be paid, as from the beginning of the first pay period to commence in June, 1938, to:-- but not including persons subject to the jurisdiction of the Tentmakers Board.
+FRANCIS ANTHONY MARZORINI, in pursuance of the powers contained in the Factories and Shop.
+Acts and in consequence of the provisions contained in a Determination made on the 18th November, 1937, by the Furniture Board, and published in the Government Gazette on the 16th December, 1937, hereby issue an adjusted Determination showing the adjusted wages rates to be paid, as from the beginning of the first pay period to commence in June, 1938, to any person employed in the manufacture of mattresses or bedding.